 Riot Police Salary Expectations

 Riot police in most metropolitan police organizations are composed of uniformed officers who typically perform crowd control duties when a situation necessitates it.
-Most riot police officers receive salaries that are equivalent to those of other officers with similar education, experience and geographical location.
-The U.S. Bureau of Labor Statistics reported the national average for annual salaries of police in 2010 was $56,260.
+Most riot police officers earn salaries that are equivalent to those of other officers with similar education, experience and geographical location.
+According to the Bureau of Labor Statistics (BLS), police officers earned an average salary of $70,750 as of May 2021, while the highest paid earned salaries that reflected the 90th percentile, or $102,530.

 How To Become a Riot Police Officer